Biased elementary doctrines and quotient completions: Preliminaries

 The composition of arrows is given by the substitution of terms.
 This category has strict finite products and weak pullbacks due to the intensional identity types.
 Consider the functor

-which sends a closed type $X$ to $F^{ML}(X)$ defined as the poset of equivalence classes of types depending on $X$ respect to \textit{equiprovability}: two types $B(x)$ and $B'(x)$ with $x:X$ are equivalent if there is a term of
+which sends a closed type $X$ to $F^{ML}(X)$ defined as the poset of equivalence classes of types depending on $X$ with respect to \textit{equiprovability}: two types $B(x)$ and $B'(x)$ with $x:X$ are equivalent if there is a term of

 The action of $F^{ML}$ on the arrows of $\ml$ is given by substitution.
 This functor is an elementary doctrine with fibered equality given by the identity types.
-The doctrine is also existential, universal, implicational with full weak comprehensions. \item Consider the Minimalist foundation of \cite{maietti2009minimalist, maiettisambin005}.
-This theory is a dependent type theory with an \textit{intensional level}, called Minimal type theory (\textbf{mTT}), and an \textit{extensional level} denoted with \textbf{emTT}.
+The doctrine is also existential, universal, implicational with full weak comprehensions. \item Consider the Minimalist Foundation ideated by Maietti and Sambin in \cite{maiettisambin005} and then fully formalized by Maietti in \cite{maietti2009minimalist}.
+This theory is a dependent type theory with an \textit{intensional level}, called minimal type theory (\textbf{mTT}), and an \textit{extensional level} (\textbf{emTT}).
 The intensional level gives rise to a syntactic category $\mathcal{CM}$ whose objects are closed \textit{collections} and arrows are terms between collections up to function extensionality.
 This category has strict finite products and weak pullbacks.
 We consider the doctrine

 which sends a closed collection $X$ to the equivalence class of \textit{propositions} depending on $X$, i.e.\ $x:X\vdash B(x)\ prop$ up to equiprovability.
 This doctrine, similarly to the above example, is elementary, existential, universal, implicational with full weak comprehensions and comprehensive diagonals. \end{itemize} \end{examples}